sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/create-react-app/README.md

 ## Running CRA

 To make a new CRA project, use `npx create-react-app project-name-goes-here`.
-This will create a new React project with all of the pieces needed to make it work installed and wired together already.
+This creates a new React project with all of the necessary parts installed and wired together.

 ![Running npx create-react-app project-name-goes-here](assets/cra-1.png)